July 2008

 (03:48:00 PM CDT) William Denton's 1882 Scientific Evaluation of the Flood

 The Biblical Flood is the second most impressive act of God in the Old Testament, only behind Creation itself.
 Like Creation, it's literal description is one of the hardest things to accept.
-A boat, large enough to carry between two and seven of every living creature except those aquatic, and all the food stuffs they would require, is manned by eight people for over a year.
+A boat, large enough to carry between two to seven of every living creature except those aquatic, and all the food stuffs they would require, is manned by eight people for over a year.
 Old Testament, nothing, this story is one of the largest miracles in the whole Bible.
 William Denton points out these problems and more in his "The Deluge in the Light of Modern Science: A Discourse" (free, Project Gutenberg text, also available in many formats at ManyBooks.net.

 I have never really been a Deluge-Literalist*.
 I was when I was very young, but by the time I was a teenager, I just couldn't accept it.
 Too many things are awry.
 As Denton points out in his short study, why is it that dogs were punished for the wrong doing of man, but not dog-fish?
 Of course, the water balance would have been all wrong for ocean going fish, but assuming the waters of the world were fresh and not salt, cat fish would have been fine.
 There is the slight problem that the Bible doesn't mention any special provisions for salt water creatures, meaning they were not preserved, yet somehow spontaneously regenerated after the Flood.
 Again: a Miracle.